-While this speed loader isn’t the coolest looking one we tried, it is one of the best.
+While this speed loader isn’t the coolest-looking one we tried, it is one of the best.

-And is, in fact, my personal favorite.
+And is, in fact, our personal favorite.

-You should know though that this is actually our second Uplula, the first one we ran until it died after loading more than 20,000 rounds.
+You should know, though, that this is actually our second Uplula, the first one we ran until it died after loading more than 20,000 rounds.
 In our opinion, that is one respectable service life.

 This depresses the follower or last round in the magazine and lets you drop a new one on top.
 Release the lever and pull up to reset the loader for the next round.

-It’s intuitive and provides a lot of force even for really sticky magazines.
+It’s intuitive and provides a lot of force, even for really sticky magazines.
 Best of all, it works with zero adjustments for a huge range of magazine types and calibers.

 We’ve used the same loader for .380 up to .45 ACP, from Glock to Beretta to Wilson Combat 1911 magazines – the same loader worked for all of them with equally successful results.